 Remember The Whole Picture

 If you do not already have a specific color in mind, decide which accessories, shoes, or makeup ideas jump out at you!
 This process may inspire you to go with a more relaxed color.
+It may be a good idea to go for a color pop of your neutral dress!

 If you prefer gold jewelry, then go with a warm color to compliment your statement piece, and vice versa for silver jewelry.
 If you have a bright shoe in mind, you could go with a dress that matches them exactly or you could opt for white in order to show them off.
 If you want to wear bold make-up, go with a more subdue version of “your” color.
 If you want your make-up to be subtle, then don’t be afraid to go with a more saturated dress color.
 It’s all about balance.